Name: Ian Tonks

 Current research on pension fund networks

-Paper on “The value and risk of defined contribution pension schemes: international evidence”, (with Edmund Cannon), forthcoming Journal of Risk and Insurance, 2012.
+Paper on “The value and risk of defined contribution pension schemes: international evidence”, (with Edmund Cannon), Journal of Risk and Insurance, March 2013.

 IMPACT: Invited submission to House of Commons Select Committee: Tackling Pensioner Poverty(TPP07)

-Paper on “Pension funding constraints and corporate expenditures” (with Weixi Liu), forthcoming Oxford Bulletin of Economics and Statistics, 2012.
+Paper on “Pension funding constraints and corporate expenditures” (with Weixi Liu), Oxford Bulletin of Economics and Statistics, March 2013.

 Chapter on “Pension fund deficits and stock market efficiency” (with Weixi Liu) in Pension Fund Risk Management, Micocci, Gregoriou, & Masala (Chapman & Hall, 2010).